 As the name suggests, the program is focused on practicing and going deeper into the experiences of mindful walking, silence and being one with nature.
 We hold each other during this pilgrimage as a community, retreat from the city for a few days into the vastness and expanse of the snow-covered mountains, camp in a jungle far away from the crowds, the rush and the madness we have become accustomed to, thus offering moments of complete rest, stillness and peace to our body, mind and soul.

 We invite you to this inner and outer adventure, to hold each other's hands and walk together in the wilderness, keeping our individuality and silence intact.
-We will have reflective and contemplative processes, mindful writing and journaling, immersion into the local culture of Kareri village and community strengthening exercises, apart from a 3-4 hrs trek with mid level difficulty into the meadows on an off-beat trail, not usually ventured into and explored by the tourists.
+We will have reflective and contemplative processes, and community strengthening exercises, apart from a 2-3 hrs mild trek from Rajgundha into the meadows on an off-beat trail, not usually ventured into and explored by the tourists.

-Date: 10th May Morning (Arrival in Dharamshala) - 12th May Evening (Departure for Delhi).
+Date: 12th June Morning (Arrival in Bir) - 14th June Evening (Departure for Delhi).

 *Based on the number of participants from Delhi, we can do a group booking as well once everyone confirms.

-Participation: The participation is capped at 18-20 participants for an intimate, deep reflective space during the program.
-We shall close the applications once we reach the desired number.
+Participation: The participation is capped at 18-20 participants.
+Applications close once we reach capacity for an intimate, deep reflective space during the program.
 The program is open to all YA alumni, and you are also welcome to invite and register a friend, colleague or partner whose values and mindset align with our community.
-Please have them speak to a member of the organizing team.
+Please have them speak to a member of the organizing team before registering

-Space holders: Alumni Gagan and Rishabh along with YA team member Shipra are organising and facilitating this Padh Yatra 2024.
+Space holders: Alumni Arzoo and Ayushi along with YA team member Rishabh and Om are organising and facilitating this Padh Yatra 2026.

 FAQs